PlainRecalls

 Recall Insight

 This FDA Drug action (record #D-1307-2019) was formally reported on May 29, 2019, with the manufacturer initiating the action on May 2, 2019.
 It is classified under Moderate severity (Class II), with a current status of Terminated.
 Septodont Inc. is listed as the recalling firm, operating out of Louisville, CO.
-Federal records indicate 240 cartons of 50 glass cartridges each units are affected.
+Federal records list the affected scope as 240 cartons of 50 glass cartridges each.

 The documented reason for this recall is: Labeling: Not Elsewhere Classified.
 This recall has been initiated due to mislabeling.
 The printed carton used in manufacturing both batches contained text for both 2% Xylocaine DENTAL and Articadent DENTAL.
 Xylocaine D… Distribution data in the federal record shows the product reached: Nationwide in the USA.
 Distribution scope directly affects the consumer exposure window and determines whether a recall remains regional or escalates into a nationwide advisory.